Is Trillium a public or private school?

 If your student is chosen in the lottery, we hope that you will accept right away.
-You do have a few weeks to make your decision.
+You do have a couple of weeks to make your decision.
+Your letter offering a space will tell you your response date deadline.
 After that, we begin calling names on the wait list.
 If you are called during June or July, you will have a few days to make your decision.
 During August, we ask that you make your decision within 24 hours.

 Do spaces ever become available during the school year?

 Once in a while spaces do become available during the school year.
 At that time, we call the first person on the wait list.

 Trillium relies upon a balanced set of assessment tools.
 Along with the Oregon state-mandated tests, these may include individual Education Team assessments, academic descriptors, student-led conferences, and student work portfolios.
 They may also include performance projects, community service logs and project evaluations, and exhibitions.
 By using a variety of assessment tools, we increase the likelihood of gathering accurate information.
 We also use narratives as an alternative to letter or number grades in grades K through 5.

 Trillium School curriculum engages students in inquiring, exploring, comparing, collecting information, predicting, testing, justifying and defending ideas, and synthesizing the results of their inquiries.
 Higher-level thinking is taught and expected.
 The school is a place of research and innovation, from our youngest to oldest participants.
 Students, teachers, and families are required to construct and reinvent continuously.
 Students have opportunities to experience art and music as part of their education.
 Skilled discussion and reciprocity lie at the heart of successfully keeping our curriculum alive.